 Hiking distance: 15 km, elevation gain/loss: +250/-250, estimated time hiking: 8h

 DAY 5 LÅDDEBÁKTE (B,L,D)

-We wake up in the heart of Sarek national park by the spring of the Rapa river, an impressive meandering river that drains most of the glaciers in Sarek national park.
-We continue south through a rocky passage entering Snávvávágge where we set camp early.
+We wake up in the heart of Sarek National Park by the spring of the Rapa river.
+Rapa valley is an impressive delta that drains most of the glaciers in Sarek national park.
+We continue south through a rocky passage entering Snávvávágge where we set camp for the day.
 Our plan for the evening is to hike up to Låddebákte from where you can look out over the whole upper Rapa valley.

 Hiking distance: 10 km + day hike, elevation gain/loss: +200/-50, estimated time hiking: 4-6h + day hike

 We continue our hike in Sarek National Park through Snávvávágge leading us back to the Rapa Valley.
 We stop for lunch and try to get a glimpse of the great Sarek moose hiding in the lush vegetation by the Rapa river.
 A game trail takes us down into the Rapa valley and continue through the birch forest.
 We set camp down in the Rapa valley or on the hillside ready for the climb the following day.